-Decision No 2013/755/EU of 25 November 2013 on the association of the overseas countries and territories with the European Union ('Overseas Association Decision'), OJ L 344, 19.12.2013, p.
+2 Decision No 2013/755/EU of 25 November 2013 on the association of the overseas countries and territories with the European Union ('Overseas Association Decision'), OJ L 344, 19.12.2013, p.
 1.

+3.3.
+General provisions

+Export Duties.
+Any export duties applied in trade between the parties shall be eliminated on an agreed timetable that will not exceed ten years.

+Quantitative Restrictions and measures having equivalent effect applied to exports or imports in trade between the parties shall be abolished upon the application of EPAs.

+National Treatment and Fiscal Measures.
+A standard national treatment provision, ensuring parties' products receive treatment no less favourable than that accorded to like products of national origin, will be included in the EPAs.
+Any discriminatory internal fiscal measures or practices already in existence will be eliminated from the application of EPAs.

+Taxation.
+EPAs should include provisions on exception regarding taxation based on the relevant articles of WTO agreements.

-- account the level of development of the ACP countries concerned as well as of the different intensities of integration that may exist within the region, in line with the region's internal integration process. - Food security clause.
-The Agreement shall include provisions aimed at fostering food security in accordance with WTO rules. - Safeguards.
-Safeguard provisions as defined in Article 8 of Annex V to the Cotonou-Agreement shall apply mutatis mutandis, in accordance with the relevant provisions of the WTO. - Antidumping.
+Variable Speed.
+Where compatible with the integration objectives of the ACP regions concerned, EPAs shall provide for variable speed in trade liberalisation, taking into account the level of development of the ACP countries concerned, as well as of the different intensities of integration that may exist within the region, in line with the region's internal integration process.

+Food Security Clause.
+EPAs shall include provisions aimed at fostering food security in accordance with WTO rules.

+Safeguards.
+Safeguard provisions shall apply, in accordance with the relevant provisions of the WTO.

+Anti-dumping.
 If one of the parties finds that injurious dumping or subsidisation is taking place in trade by the other party within the meaning of the provisions of GATT, it may take appropriate measures against this practice, in accordance with the GATT/WTO rules and practices.
-In this context, the Community shall have special regard to the particular economic and social situation of the ACP countries concerned. - Stand still.
-The parties will agree that no new duties will be introduced nor existing duties be increased and that no new quantitative restrictions nor measures having equivalent effect will be introduced by either party after application of the EPAs the beginning of the negotiations between the regional grouping and the European Union EC.
-The parties should take into account this principle from the beginning of the negotiations. - Transparency.
-Both sides will be required to communicate to each other its customs tariff and any subsequent amendments made to it. - Exceptions clause.
-The Agreement will include a standard exceptions clause allowing measures to be taken on grounds of protection of public order, human, animal or plant-life or health, conservation of exhaustible natural resources etc, provided that such measures are applied in conformity with WTO rules. - Classification of goods.
-The Harmonised System shall be applied to the classification of goods in trade between the Parties.
+In this context, the European Union shall have special regard to the particular economic and social situation of the ACP countries concerned.

+Stand-still.
+The parties will agree that no new duties will be introduced nor existing duties be increased and that no new quantitative restrictions nor measures having equivalent effect will be introduced by either party after the application of the EPAs between the regional grouping and the European Union.
+The parties should take into account this principle from the beginning of the negotiations.

+Transparency.
+Both sides will be required to communicate to each other their customs tariff schedule and any subsequent amendments made to it.

+Classification of Goods.
+The Harmonised System shall be applied to the classification of goods in trade between the parties.

-D. Rules of origin, administrative co-operation and financial responsibility
+3.4.
+Rules of origin, administrative co-operation

-Negotiations shall be based on the rules of origin and methods of administrative co-operation as defined in Protocol No 1 of Annex V to the Cotonou Agreement shall take into account the latest developments in EU rules of origin, as well as the existing rules of origin under each EPA.
-In this context the Community European Union shall assess any specific request for changes to the rules of origin, presented by the ACP State(s), aimed at simplifying existing rules and improving current market access for the ACP, taking into account the country situations and, in particular, the experience and structure of their preferential trade relations.
+Negotiations on the rules of origin and administrative co-operation shall take into account the latest developments in EU rules of origin, as well as the existing rules of origin under each EPA.
+In this context the European Union shall assess any specific request for changes to the rules of origin, presented by the ACP State(s), aimed at simplifying existing rules and improving current market access for the ACP, taking into account the country situations and, in particular, the experience and structure of their preferential trade relations.

-The Agreement EPAs will empower the Contracting Parties to take appropriate measures in the event of lack of administrative co-operation or management.
-With respect to the issue of losses of customs duties linked to the management of preferential imports appropriate measures could be identified on the basis of a horizontal Council decision.
+EPAs will empower the parties to take appropriate measures in the event of lack of administrative co-operation or mismanagement.
+With respect to the issue of losses of customs duties linked to the mismanagement of preferential imports, appropriate measures could be identified on the basis of a horizontal Council decision.